gene-git/wg_tool/README.md

 ## Interesting, New or Coming Soon

-New:
+ - New:

-    For python 3.11 or later, now uses tomllib
+   - For python 3.11 or later, now uses tomllib

-New:

- - *--details*
+   - *-det, --details*
      Modifies -l, -rpt and -rrpt to provide detailed information in addition to the summary.

-New:

- - *--run_show_rpt*
+   - *-rrpt, --run_show_rpt*
-Same as --show_rpt, but runs *wg show* for you.
+     Same as -rpt, but runs *wg show* for you.
 This obviously only works when run on the vpn server.

         wg-tool -rrpt

 ## Overview